GaussianGambler/TradingEngine/README.md

 ## Contributing

-This is an educational/research project.
+This is an educational project.
 Contributions welcome!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/enhancement`)